megalol221/Factorio-Bigtorio-mod/README.md

-Mod adds big furnaces, assemblers and drill
+Mod adds big furnaces, assemblers, drill and other

 i just like multiblocks from gregtech lmao